 Anything making the APDO fear or feel uncomfortable with us may force them to the Dark Side.

 I tried to contact the club/rescue but the email/phone number was down/incorrect/person not involved with the club/rescue anymore.
 Whoever is responsible for your website, media contacts, etc., must keep things current.
-I am webmaster for three Sheltie Clubs.
+I am webmaster for a couple dog clubs.
 I speak from experience.
 Yes, technology is not perfect or the media does not always update listings when asked, however, it is still your responsibility to do what you can.